 Your placement follows the calendar for the school/district in which you have been placed according to the contract signed.
-You must log a minimum of 21 hours/week throughout the year and at least 490 hours in the class you were placed in and by the end of the year to be recommended for certification.
-Residency candidates also need to have a total of 750 total hours by the end of the year which may include time assisting in other classrooms, etc., at the discretion of the campus administrator and cooperating teacher.
+You must log a minimum of hours in the class you were placed into.
+The remaining days are at the discretion of your campus administrator and cooperating teacher.